makersacademy/acebook-java-template/README.md

 ## Running the tests

-- Make sure chromedriver is installed
+- Make sure chromedriver is installed using `brew install chromedriver`
 - You might also need geckodriver
 - Start the server in a terminal session `mvn spring-boot:run`
 - Start a new terminal session, navigate to the Acebook directory and then do `mvn test` to run both feature tests and unit tests